 Our Mission Statement

-The mission of The Tampa Oratorio Singers is to uplift, inspire and enrich our diverse Tampa Bay community through the power of enduring choral classics performed with artistic excellence.
+The mission of The Tampa Oratorio Singers is to uplift, inspire, and enrich our diverse Tampa Bay community through the power of enduring choral classics performed with artistic excellence.

 The Tampa Oratorio Singers (TOS) was formed in the fall of 1967 to provide Tampa Bay area music lovers with the opportunity to perform and hear the music of the great choral masters.
 The group’s first performance was the Christmas portion of Handel’s Messiah, directed by Robert Landers, a former U.S. Air Force band director.
 Robert Scott took over as music director of the volunteer chorus in 1969.
 Under his dynamic leadership, TOS presented between eight and ten concerts each season, from September to May, throughout the Bay area, utilizing public recital halls, theaters, churches, temples and community centers for its performances.
 For many years, the chorus presented its traditional Christmas Messiah in Curtis Hixon Hall in downtown Tampa.
 These locally televised free concerts drew thousands of choral lovers each year.
-Eventually the group moved this event to large local churches and more appropriate settings.

 Governing the organization is an elected Board of Directors that meets monthly throughout the year.
 The musical director is an ex-officio member of the board.